drclcomputers/bitset_reimplementation/README.md

 #include "bitset_0.3.h"

 I'll try to make it more efficient.
 The RAM usage is very similar to the original bitset, but some operations take a bit longer.
-Also, I'll try to rewrite it so I could use a dynamic array.
+Also, I'll try to rewrite it so I could use a dynamic array for better memory efficiency.